JeevanMahesha/JeevanMahesha/README.md

 ## I'm a Human🤣, Developer!!

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on myself for myself by myself 😎
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate on Web Development
 - 💬 Ask me about Nothing 🤣
-- ⚡ Fun fact: I love to Play Game and Learn about new Gadgets
+- ⚡ Fun fact: I love to Play Game 📱 and Learn about new Gadgets 💻

 ### Connect with me: